gagolews/stringx/devel/sphinx/rapi/substr.md

 ## Description

 `substr` and `substrl` extract contiguous parts of given character strings.
-The former operates based on start and end positions while the later is fed with start position and substring length.
+The former operates based on start and end positions while the latter is fed with substring lengths.

-Their replacement versions allows for substituting them with new content.
+Their replacement versions allow for substituting parts of strings with new content.

 ## Usage